 OK, enough bitching and moaning about jukebox musicals and revues.
 They can be great (Jersey Boys, Ain't Misbehavin', Side By Side By Sondheim), they can be good (Beautiful) and as we've learned time and time again, they can be terrible.

 Instead, here's a cautionary note about making bio-musicals when the people involved are still alive.
 I know, I know.
-I just listed some shows about people who are still alive and those come off just fine.
+I just listed some shows about people who are still alive and those came off just fine.
 But more often you end up with Motown, a sanitized and duller-than-dull waste of talent.
-Or you get The Otis Williams Story, aka Ain't Too Proud, a celebration of one of the greatest groups in music history that is so detailed, so exhaustive, so dreadfully comprehensive that by the end you'll swear you've seen the firing or hiring of every one of the two dozen men who've been in The Temptations, including their exit interviews with HR.
+Or you get The Otis Williams Story, aka Ain't Too Proud, a celebration of one of the greatest groups in music history via a musical so detailed, so exhaustive, so dreadfully comprehensive that by the end you'll swear you've seen the hiring and firing of every one of the two dozen men who've been in The Temptations, including their exit interviews with HR.

-What a shame, since you'll find so much talent on stage and so many great songs...albeit songs that are almost never performed from start to finish.
-It's like spinning a radio dial and time and time again you hear a song you'd love to listen to but the damn dial keeps spinning.
+What a shame, since you'll find so much talent on stage singing so many great songs...albeit songs that are almost never performed from start to finish.
+It's like spinning a radio dial.
+Time and time again you hear a song you'd love to listen to but the damn dial keeps spinning.
 The Temptations and Motown deserve much better and a few decades from now someone will do it right.

 But there's always the music, right?
 Barely.
 As with the musical Motown, song after song is snipped or tossed into a medley or interrupted or simply put in an absurd context that denudes it of all impact.
 The first act is almost over before a single song is performed from start to finish.
-The choreography by Sergio Trujillo combines the classic moves of the band with the demands of the show nicely enough, though they strike the classic Temptations pose (hands behind their back) so many times at the end of a tune that it loses all power.
-As with the desire to shove in pieces of so many songs, more is most definitely less.
+The choreography by Sergio Trujillo combines the classic moves of the band with the demands of the show nicely enough.
+But they strike the classic Temptations pose (hands behind the back at the end of a song) so many times that it loses all power.
+As with the desire to shove in pieces of so many tunes, more is most definitely less.

 Direct Des McAnuff is definitely off his game, with the constant nods to a cinematic flow leaving any emotion far behind.
 In one scene Otis meets a girl and two seconds later they're married and he's on the road.
-It's hard to feel any emotional investment in the mismatched couple especially since the first chance we get to catch our breath and see them together is when they're breaking up.
+It's hard to feel any emotional investment in the mismatched couple especially since the first chance we get to catch our breath and see them together again is when they're breaking up.
 Ditto the addiction travails of singer Paul Williams.
-In one scene we suddenly see Otis referencing him drinking heavily (it's news to us) and about sixty seconds later he's fall-down drunk on-stage and then out of the group.
-Weirdly, a free-basing scene is played partially for laughs (McAnuff should have made certain that wouldn't happen and involves a bong.
-Freebasing with a bong?)
+In one scene we suddenly see Otis referencing Paul as drinking heavily (it's news to us).
+About sixty seconds later he's fall-down drunk on-stage and then out of the group.
+Weirdly, a free-basing scene is played partially for laughs.
+(And who freebases with a bong?)